nodeshift-starters/nodejs-rest-http/README.md

 ### Localhost

-To run the basic application on your local machine, just run the commands bellow:
+To run the basic application on your local machine, just run the commands below:

 ```
 $ npm install